dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Licorice [Fair].md

 The roots of this plant may be chewed on for a quick bite.

-Can be sold: True

-Herbs resource value: 1

-Hunger amount: 200

-Sell Price: 3 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Common

+Item uid: Licorice [Fair]

 Sorting priority: 4100

-Item uid: Licorice [Fair]
+## item effects

+Hunger amount: 200

+## economics

+Sell value: 3 Mews, 0 Mole Cash

+Herbs resource value: 1

 # Map regions